 88 CHAPTER 11.
 DESIGN EVALUATION

-everyday situations around the port of Rotterdam and cases used in literature.
+daily situations around the port of Rotterdam and cases used in literature.
 The situations are simulated and visualised using the tool as described in appendix B. This visualisation will enable the experts to gain situational awareness and give useful feedback on the protocol.
 The protocol itself is mostly knowledge-based and not automated during the evaluation.
 Thus the interviewer has to know the Standard Maritime Communication Phrases (SMCP) relevant to the experiment, and usage of systems like Automatic Identification System (AIS) and Automatic Radar Plotting Aid (ARPA).

 Evaluation method